-October marks the fifty-eigth edition of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
+October 2022, marks the 78th edition of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
 We offer Real Estate & Lifestyle news in the email newsletter covering Santa Fe, Taos County and beyond.

 In this edition, we offer the following:

 - Sierra Updates!